Saskatoon Adult Soccer (SAS) was previously called Saskatoon & District Soccer Association (SDSA) until 2009 when we changed our name to SAS.

 Although soccer was played on an intermittent basis before, it wasn’t until 1907 that a city league was established in Saskatoon.

-*SAS provides services to senior men’s and women’s teams but also allows entry to the leagues to the older youth teams for developmental purposes.
+SAS provides services to adult men’s and women’s teams but also allows youth teams entry for developmental purposes.
 SAS players are all 15 years of age and up.

-*The SAS is governed by a volunteer Board of Directors consisting of a President, Past-President, Vice-President, Finance Director and up to 11 Directors.
-The day-to-day administration of the organization is handled by the Executive Director, the Technical Coordinator and the Operations Coordinator, all three being hired staff positions.
+The SAS is governed by a volunteer Board of Directors consisting of a President, Past-President, Vice-President, Finance Director and up to 11 Directors.
+The day-to-day administration of the organization is handled by our staff: the Executive Director, the Technical Coordinator, and the Operations Coordinator.

-(The history of Saskatoon soccer as well as of soccer throughout the province can be found in the book, Saskatchewan Soccer: A History.)
+(The history of Saskatoon soccer as well as of soccer throughout the province can be found in the book, Saskatchewan Soccer: A History by John M. Dewar)

 The memorial is reputed to be the only war memorial in the world dedicated to soccer players.
 It is doubly unique considering that it is found in such a young soccer nation as Canada.

 This piece, honouring the brave soldier, is the oldest piece in the city's collection.
 It was restored in 2015 including professional cleaning and repainting the granite base.

 Hugh Cairns Memorial Statue

 The Shield was Saskatchewan's highest honour in soccer from 1906 - 1946, but without competitions from 1915-1919.